sliwkr/notes/Robert_C_Martin_The_Clean_Coder.md

 * If you agree, you must engage
 * Focus resembles manna closely.
 Find time to recharge it
 	* Beware of manna-soaking meetings
-	* You propably heard it, but get enough sleep.
+	* You probably heard it, but get enough sleep.
 	* More caffeine isn't always a good idea
 	* Manna can be recharged by de-focussing, that is long walks, mediation, power naps, podcasts and variety of others
 	* Physical excersise can help to recharge